Church of Annunciation ~ St. Joseph Church

 4. The church Helena built in the Byzantine era (324-638 AD) was torn down by the Muslims in the 7th century AD.
 Upon the ruins of the Byzantine Church Helena built, the Crusaders built a Crusader Church (1105-1263).
 It was oriented toward the east like the earlier Byzantine Church.

 5. In 1620, the Franciscans purchased the ruins and rebuilt them.
-In 1730, the church was rebuilt again, and in 1877, it was enlarged.
+The church was rebuilt again in 1730 and enlarged in 1877.

-6. In 1955, the Franciscan Church was demolished to make way for a new church.
-When the Franciscan Church was removed, excavations took place that provide much of the archaeological evidence we can see today.
+6. In 1955, the Franciscan Church was demolished to create a new church.
+When the Franciscan Church was removed, excavations took place that provided much of the archaeological evidence we can see today.

 7. From 1955 to 1969, the church was rebuilt to its current status.
 It’s now a massive two-story basilica with a modern architectural style.
-In 1969, when it was completed, it was the largest Christian church in the Middle East.
+When it was completed in 1969, it was the largest Christian church in the Middle East.

 8. The church has two levels with two separate churches.
 The upper church level is for Nazareth’s Catholic community.
 The lower level is centered around the grotto, which was the home of Mary and the site of the Annunciation.
 The remnants of the churches from the second century, Byzantine, and Crusader eras can be seen around the grotto.